 Certified Public Accountant

-CPAs audit financial statements of public and private companies; serve as consultants in many areas, including tax, accounting, and financial planning; and are well-respected strategic business advisors and decision makers.
+CPAs audit financial statements of public and private companies; serve as consultants in many areas, including tax, accounting, and financial planning; and are well-respected strategic business advisers and decision makers.

-Their roles range from accountants to controllers; from chief financial officers of Fortune 500 companies, to advisors to small neighborhood businesses.
+Their roles range from accountants to controllers; from chief financial officers of Fortune 500 companies to advisers of small neighborhood businesses.

 How do you become a certified public accountant (CPA)?